 - If you can pay all the money you owe your landlord, do this as quickly as you can.
 Make sure you get a written receipt from your landlord.

-Many organisations can support you to reduce your rent arrears.
-They may also be able to help you to talk to your landlord – if you are worried about speaking to them about your rent.
+There are many organisations that can support you to reduce your rent arrears.
+They may also be able to help you to talk to your landlord – if you are worried about speaking to them about your rent arrears.

 National charity which provides free and independent housing advice.